bibanon/bibanon/Home.md

 Click on the links in the sidebar to the right -> to check out our collection.
 Under each section, you can click **More...** for an even larger list and longer descriptions that could not fit on the sidebar.

+### Contact Us

+* [BAnonoma Twitter](https://twitter.com/BAnonoma) - We usually post quick announcements here.
+* [Bibanon General Thread](http://tb.vyrd.net/net/res/46.html#46) - You can anonymously join in, talk to us, or submit content in this General Thread at vyrd.net.
+We'll migrate to our own textboard sooner or later.
+* IRC channel: `irc.rizon.net #bibanon` .

 ### Contribute

 We need your help and contribution to succeed.
 Create a Github account to edit this wiki.
 Then check out the [[Current Projects]] or [[Teams]] section if you'd like to start somewhere.

-You can join in, talk to us, or paste links at [the Bibanon imageboard thread at tb.vyrd.net.](http://tb.vyrd.net/net/res/46.html#46) Or check out our IRC channel at `irc.rizon.net #bibanon` .

 ### Introduction to Internet Culture